 Trimming a company for energy efficiency is no work of magic.
 "If a project of this nature is to be considered under the aspect of climate protection, then you need a massive dollop of idealism", says Peter Graf, Chief Executive Officer at AMPEG.
 "But the results are there for the taking: compared to 2007, we use 30 percent less electricity a year now."
 AMPEG succeeded in making the most significant savings by virtualizing its server.

 No business can do without commercial stationery such as letterheads, business cards and advertising material.
 So what steps can you take to reduce the burden on the environment when it comes to printed matter?

 The new design of our letterhead and product data sheets provided us with lots of opportunities to make savings.

-Since 2009 until today AMPEG is a certified climate-neutral company (Certificate ID: 31898).
+Since 2009 until today AMPEG is a climate neutralised company.
 This was all made possible by the reduction measures performed by AMPEG from 2003 onwards.
 These measures have also ensured that the AMPEG product Security Lighthouse could be developed, supported and sold on an climate neutral basis.